 Small business navigator Program

-The Small Business Navigator Program is a complimentary business visit service offered through The Greenhouse.
+The Small Business Navigator Program is a complimentary business visit or virtual meeting service offered through The Greenhouse.
 The program is designed to help us identify the needs of our local business community and connect business owners with the resources and solutions available to accommodate for continued growth and success.
 Insights gained from these types of visits have resulted in the creation of new programs and services offered through The Greenhouse that are helping the small business community succeed and thrive in St. Petersburg.

-Our initial visit will include a member of The St. Pete Greenhouse team and depending on anticipated needs identified for your business during the visit, we may later involve other local public, private and non-profit partners.
+Our initial meeting will include a member of The St. Pete Greenhouse team and depending on anticipated needs identified for your business during the visit, we may later involve other local public, private and non-profit partners.
 These may include but not be limited to the St. Petersburg Area Chamber of Commerce, Pinellas County SCORE and SBDC, and workforce development professionals through St. Pete Works.
 We will be interested in meeting members of your leadership team as well as any others you would like to invite, such as your facilities or human resources managers.

 Goals of the Program